Mohsannaeem/RISCV-32I/README.md

 ## Quick Start/Instantiating

-To instantiate the processor, add the source files from the `src/` folder to your project.
-Use the `pp_potato` entity to instantiate a processor with a Wishbone interface.
-Some generics are provided to configure the processor core.

-An example System-on-Chip for the Arty development board can be found in the `example/` directory of the source repository.

 ## Compiler Toolchain

 To program the processor, you need an appropriate compiler toolchain.
-Follow the instructions on the [RISCV GNU toolchain repository](https://github.com/riscv/riscv-gnu-toolchain) site to build and install a 32-bit RISC-V toolchain.
+Follow the instructions on the [RISCV GNU toolchain repository](https://github.com/riscv/riscv-gnu-toolchain) site to build and install a 32-bit RISC-V toolchain. o processor can be reported on the project's [GitHub page](https://github.com/skordal/potato).

-## Reporting bugs and issues

-Bugs and issues related to the Potato processor can be reported on the project's [GitHub page](https://github.com/skordal/potato).